waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Interaction:** To use a PC, stand on the tile directly below it, face up, and press 'A'.
 - **HM Usage:** HMs are used from the party menu outside of battle.
 Fainted Pokémon can use field moves.
 - **"No Will to Fight" Message (Correction):** This message appears only when the cursor in the party menu is on an already fainted Pokémon.
 It is a UI error, not a gameplay mechanic.
-- **Confirmation Bias Warning:** The game's feedback (e.g., being unable to move) is the ultimate source of truth.
+- **Confirmation Bias Warning:** The game's feedback (e.g., being unable to move, system warnings) is the ultimate source of truth.
 If a tool's output (like a path plan) contradicts the game's behavior, the tool is flawed and must be debugged.
 Do not repeatedly attempt an action that the game has shown to be invalid.
+- **Surf Mechanic:** You cannot initiate Surf from an `elevated_ground` tile.
+You must be on a `ground`, `steps`, or `grass` tile adjacent to water.

 # II.
 Battle Intel